The most beautiful maps are not behind us: they will be made today, by people who cared enough to make them. That sounds

-Cartography is making the infinite Territory legible to humans, which sounds lofty but it gives you many ways to get to the same point.
+Cartography is making the infinite Territory legible to humans, which gives you many ways to get to the same point.

 Find some Territory you care about: your yard, your street, your neighborhood, your town, your favorite patch of woods.
 Get a pencil and paper.
 Mark what you care about.
 You’re now a cartographer.

 You can make a map with charcoals and an easel, a stick and some sand, a pencil and graph paper, a grid computing cluster, some hideously expensive software, some there’s-no-way-this-is-free software, a drone with a camera, a satellite with a radiometer, all ways to the same end.
 There’s no “correct” way to make a high-effort map.
 Many of the best cartographers draw by hand.

 If you still want to use the computer to make a nice-looking map, read on.

 ⓿ Getting started